DataIntellectTech/TorQ/docs/Processes.md

 of the checks are then saved to the results table in `dqe` namespace.
 The results table that contains all check results would periodically be saved to Data Quality Checker Database (DQCDB) intraday.
-The configuration of the checks will also be periodically saved to the Data Quality Checker Database throughout the day.
+The configuration of the checks will also be periodically saved to the DQCDB throughout the day.

 Example of `configtable` is shown below: